 Ad Specialty/Promotional Products

-Similar to above but we have also found that we can often beat the online prices (you will find hidden costs like run charges, set ups, etc.) and again we offer an ongoing relationship.
+Similar to above but we have also found that we can often beat the online prices (you will find hidden costs like run charges, setups, etc.) and again we offer an ongoing relationship.
 We belong to Sage which gives us access to zillions of products at all price points (would you believe an outdoor kitchen for $7,000?
-Naturally it would have you logo on it!)
+Naturally it would have your logo on it!)